mdinaya/KoalaCards/README.md

 ## 💡 Inspiration

-Created as part of the Code in Place course.
+Created as a final project for the Code in Place course.
 KoalaCards aims to combine simplicity and cuteness to make learning more enjoyable.

 ## 📜 License